joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 ##### Cons:
 - The level of planning required to lay out the project in phases can prove to be daunting for inexperienced software development teams.
 - Problems remain unnoticed until the project nears completion, which may turn out potentially expensive.
-- Changes to requirements can’t easily be incorporated with the waterfall method and there are often laborious change control procedures to go through when this happens.
+- Changes to requirements can’t easily be incorporated with the waterfall method, and there are often laborious change control procedures to go through when this happens.

 <p align="center">
   <img src="images/004_waterfall.png" width="600"/>